MathieuMorel62/holbertonschool-web_back_end/README.md

 - [**Personal Data**](https://github.com/MathieuMorel62/holbertonschool-web_back_end/tree/main/personal_data): Advanced management of personal data security using Python, featuring functionalities like PII obfuscation in logs and secure password hashing practices.

+- [**Basic Authentication**](https://github.com/MathieuMorel62/holbertonschool-web_back_end/tree/main/Basic_authentication): This project aims to implement a basic authentication system in an API.
+It includes the creation of authentication classes, error management, the use of Base64 for encoding authentication information, and securing API routes.
+This project provides an in-depth understanding of the authentication mechanism in web applications.

 ## Contact
 - LinkedIn Profile: [Mathieu Morel](https://www.linkedin.com/in/mathieu-morel-9ab457261/)